ground-truth-ai/amlaidatatests/docs/usage/installing.rst

 pypi
 ====

-You can install amlaidatatests directly using pypi
+You can install amlaidatatests directly using pypi.

 .. code-block:: console